MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/02-Clone-Project.md

 <!-- markdownlint-disable MD041 -->

 The sample project referenced in this tutorial is available at https://github.com/microsoft/MicrosoftCloud.
 This repository includes both client-side and server-side code required to run the sample, enabling you to explore the integrated features related to artificial intelligence (AI), communication, and organizational data.
-Additionally, the project serves as a valuable resource to inspire and guide you in incorporating similar features into your own applications.
+Additionally, the project serves as resource to guide you in incorporating similar features into your own applications.

 In this exercise you will: